TeYuanLiu/teyuanliu.github.io/content/blog/go.md

 Go uses the `const <CONSTANT_NAME> <CONSTANT_TYPE>` declaration format for constants.
 Note that we cannot use the shorter version `:=` to declare a constant.

 Numeric constants are high-precision values.
 An untyped constant takes the type needed by its context.

+## Print

+We often use the `Print`, `Println`, and `Printf` function from the built-in `fmt` package.
+-   Print
+    -   Aggregate passed-in parameters without adding space and new line character as delimiter, and print the result.
+-   Println
+    -   Aggregate parameters, adding space and new line character, and print the result.
+-   Printf
+    -   Aggregate parameters based on the passed-in template, without adding space and new line character, and print the result.
+    -   %t for boolean
+    -   %d for decimal number
+    -   %g for floating-point number
+    -   %c for Unicode code point character
+    -   %s for string
+    -   %v for default format
+    -   %T for type
+    -   %q for double-quoted string with special character escaping
+    -   %w for error
+    -   %b for binary
+    -   %o for octal (base8)
+    -   %x for hexadecimal (base16)

 ## Flow control